SerenityOS/serenity/Documentation/LadybirdBuildInstructions.md

 On macOS:

-Note that XCode 13.x does not have sufficient C++20 support to build ladybird.
-XCode 14.x or clang from homebrew may be required to successfully build ladybird.
+Note that Xcode 13.x does not have sufficient C++20 support to build ladybird.
+Xcode 14.x or clang from homebrew may be required to successfully build ladybird.

 ```
 xcode-select --install